 In ancient Anglo-Saxon England

-, the ancestors of the Cleevelent surname lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+, the ancestors of the Cleevelent surname lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Cleevelent family